sghiassy/StateKit/README.md

 #### Inifinite Loop

 It is possible to create a valid state chart that transition states indefinitly.
 This is obviously bad.
-To aid, State Kit will throw an exception if there are more than 100 state transitions in one operation
+To aid, [StateKit](https://github.com/sghiassy/StateKit) will throw an exception if there are more than 100 state transitions in one operation

 ## Why use a StateChart?